 What Is Pearl Couscous?
-How to Cook Pearl Couscous?
+How Do You Cook?

 Pearl couscous or Israeli couscous is a type of pasta made of semolina flour and is much larger than the regular (smaller) granular couscous variety.
 It’s pretty versatile and can be used in place of rice or smaller pastas in soups or salad.